-- establishment Financial Sustainability Committee - establishment of the Financial Sustainability & Prosperity Fund - set aspirational financial sustainability goals - · sought independent advice confirming internal data analysis and forecasts of Council's financial position
+- establishment Financial Sustainability Project Control Group - establishment of the Financial Sustainability & Prosperity Fund - set aspirational financial sustainability goals - sought independent advice confirming internal data analysis and forecasts of Council's financial position

-Sensitivity analysis 1.4
+1.4 Sensitivity analysis

 Long term financial plans are inherently uncertain given the lengthy period of time which they are required to cover and the assumptions that are required to be made.
 Some of these assumptions have a relatively limited impact if they are incorrect; others can have a major impact on future financial plans.
 The three scenarios within the LTFP allow Council to model the potential impact of various assumptions and is a critical management tool.